 Though the available excerpts from Pierson's journal do not connect the date of his attack with the rampage at Sandy Hook, the timing suggests a possible link.
-The attack at Sandy Hook occurred on Friday, 14 December 2012; Pierson's attack was Friday, 13 December 2013.
-This was the closest he could get to the anniversary of Sandy Hook because 14 December was a Saturday and the school would have been closed.
+The attack at Sandy Hook occurred on Friday, 14 December 2012; Pierson's attack was Fri-

 In summary, this incident contains numerous parallels with other school shootings.
 The attack was the result of a combination of Pierson's extreme narcissism and multiple experiences of failure and lost status.
 He held grudges and intended to commit a targeted attack against specific individuals whom he perceived as having wronged him.
 He made threats and exhibited such intense rage that staff and students were afraid of him and believed him capable of violence.
-Despite the warning signs, he kept his intentions secret with the result that an innocent girl was killed.
+Despite the warning signs, he kept his intentions secret, with the result that an innocent girl was killed.